How to start using a card payment machine for your business

 - Card payment machines reduce cash handling by providing a simple and contact-free way to pay.

 Keep queues moving and serve more customers on a daily basis.
 The more customers you serve, the more transactions you can potentially make.
 Meet customer expectations and provide a simple and fast way to pay.

 Have you ever looked at the way your business accepts payments and considered all the different things involved, and how accepted a different method of payment could benefit your business?

-Chances are there’s always going to be a mix between cash and Chip & PIN and contactless.
+Chances are there’s always going to be a mix between cash, Chip & PIN and contactless.

-But let’s let it out simply to see, and compare, which payment type can really help you start accepting payments quicker, and more securely.
+But let’s set it out simply and compare, which payment type can really help you start accepting payments quicker, and more securely.

 Cash is historically the main way to make payments in store, but no more.

 Compared to more modern payment methods it’s slow and open to security risks for businesses in terms of fraud.

 In truth, it always has been slow and open to fraud, but before there were no other options.